premail/website/docs/01-overview/03-usage/04-design-structure.md

 first, and so these files have the `.hbs` Handlebars extension.
 In most cases, though, all you'll need to know is MJML.

-- `index.hbs`: This is the master file that loads each of the components (`content` and `structure`) for your email.
+- `index.hbs`: This is the primary file that loads each of the components (`content` and `structure`) for your email.
 Usually, you won't need to edit this file unless you want to re-order the components themselves.
 - `content/`: This directory holds files that will _always_ change in each email